-Vector, Kapuni Site Address 298 Palmer Road, Kapuni, Taranaki Site I D AQGLTAR001 Site Class Industrial Site Coordinates (NZTM) E1701101 N5629536 Description Kapuni is approximately 50 kilometres south of New Plymouth.
+Vector, Kapuni Site Address 298 Palmer Road, Kapuni, Taranaki Site ID AQGL AR001 Site Class Industrial Site Coordinates (NZTM) E1701101 N5629536 east of the small Kaponga tow Taranaki to the north.
+Neighbo Description Kapuni is approximately 50 kilometres south of New Plymouth.
 Vector is located north east of the small Kaponga township.
 The local topography is flat farmland with Mount Taranaki to the north.
 Neighbouring industrial sites include Shell Todd Oil Services which lies adjacent to the plant in the north and Ballance Agri-Nutrients to the west (across the road).
-The ambient air quality monitoring station (Figure 1) was located 10 m from the eastern boundary of Vector, Kapuni, 330 m east of Palmer Road and 60m south of the Kapuni Stream.
-The site was commissioned on 31 October 2019 and decommissioned on the 27 February 2020.
-Valid data commenced 01 November 2019 and ended 27 February 2020.
-The equipment was owned and operated by Watercare Services Ltd on behalf of Vector, Kapuni.
-The shed and sample inlet were sited in acco Ambient Air - Guide for the Siting of Samplir monitoring station location was selected by V ambient monitoring with Watercare were und 2008. ng Units.
-The ambient air quality /ector, Kapuni.
-Previous continuous Pollutants (at 3m) CO and NO x Weather Parameters Wind, Ambier (at 6m) nt Temperature and Relative Humidity Site Lo cation
+The ambient air quality monite eastern boundary of Vector, K Kapuni Stream.
+The site was o on the 27 February 2020.
+Vali February 2020.
+The equipment behalf of Vector, Kapuni. apuni, 330 m e commissioned d d data comme east of Palmer on 31 October nced 01 Novem Road and 60m south of the 2019 and decommissioned ber 2019 and ended 27 Ambient Air - Guide for the Si monitoring station location wa The shed and sample inlet were sited in accordance with AS/NZ 3580.1.1 - 2016 Ambient Air - Guide for the Siting of Sampling Units.
+The ambient air quality monitoring station location was selected by Vector, Kapuni.
+Previous continuous ambient monitoring with Watercare were undertaken at this location in 2004 and 2008.
+Pollutants (at 3m) CO and NO x Weather Parameters (at 6m) Wind, Ambie nt Temperature e and Relative Humidity Site Location